English plus Academic Subjects

 What the Accommodation fees include

-Supervised accommodation from the day of arrival to the morning after the last day of the course; bed linen and towels; room cleaning (weekdays); heating and lighting.
+Accommodation from the day of arrival to the morning (10:00) of departure; bed linen and towels; room cleaning (weekdays); heating and lighting; 24- hour support hotline.

 - Accommodation fees include your stay in your house during the mid semester breaks but not the two week spring break.